Blue Oceans and Clear Swimming Pools

 Renovating Sydney’s terrace houses:

-Finally I have another example from my own days as a builder in the crowded Sydney renovations market.
+Finally I have another example of Blue Ocean Marketing from my own days as a builder in the crowded Sydney renovations market.
 We came to a realisation that 80% of Terrace houses fit in one of 5 design templates.
 At the same time most terrace house owners want to open up the back of the house to the light, bring the bathroom into the middle of the house and update the kitchen etc. Putting these two realisations together meant that we were able to offer a standardised design-and-construct service that nobody else was able to match.
 Very soon clients were knocking down the door and we stopped worrying about the competition.

 Do your thing